nenves/MCW-Cognitive-services-and-deep-learning/Whiteboard design session/WDS trainer guide - Cognitive services and deep learning.md

 ## Abstract and learning objectives

-In this whiteboard design session, you will work with a group to design a solution which combines both pre-built artificial intelligence (AI) (in the form of various Cognitive Services) with custom AI (in the form of services built and deployed with Azure Machine Learning services).
+In this whiteboard design session, you will work with a group to design a solution which combines both pre-built artificial intelligence (AI) in the form of various Cognitive Services, with custom AI in the form of services built and deployed with Azure Machine Learning services.
 You will learn to create intelligent solutions atop unstructured text data by designing and implementing a text analytics pipeline.
-You will also learn how to build a binary classifier using a simple neural network that can be used to classify the textual data.
-Also, you will learn how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Computer Vision API and the Text Analytics API from Cognitive Services.
+You will discover how to build a binary classifier using a simple neural network that can be used to classify the textual data, as well as how to deploy multiple kinds of predictive services using Azure Machine Learning and learn to integrate with the Computer Vision API and the Text Analytics API from Cognitive Services.

 At the end of this whiteboard design session, you will be better able to design solutions leveraging Azure Machine Learning services and Cognitive Services.